-By Florida statute, pursuant to Florida law and Fort Lauderdale practice, a police officer or a law enforcement officer is required to make an arrest for domestic violence when they believe there is probable cause that a person has committed an act of domestic violence, which is defined in Florida Statute section 741.28.
+According to state law and Fort Lauderdale practice, a police officer or a law enforcement officer is required to make an arrest for domestic violence when they believe there is probable cause that a person has committed a domestic abuse offense which is defined in Florida Statute section 741.28.

-Anyone with arrest powers in Fort Lauderdale would have jurisdiction to make an arrest based on probable cause in Fort Lauderdale (except if they were in fresh pursuit).
-The interesting thing about Ft.
-Lauderdale domestic violence arrests is that they do not require consent of the parties, meaning that if a police officer or law enforcement officer feels that there is probable cause, the alleged victim is not required to consent for the arrest, but a law enforcement officer can make the arrest based on their sole determination as to whether or not there is probable cause.
+Anyone with arrest powers in Fort Lauderdale would have jurisdictio5n to make an arrest based on probable cause (except if they were in fresh pursuit).
+The interesting thing about domestic violence arrests is that they do not require consent of the parties, meaning that if a police officer or law enforcement officer feels that there is probable cause, the alleged victim is not required to consent for the arrest, but a law enforcement officer can make the arrest based on their sole determination as to whether or not there is probable cause.

 Probable cause refers to facts that are available and discovered through an investigation by a police officer that would lead a reasonably intelligent person to believe that the potential accused or the accuser committed the crime or the offense.